FalkorDB/docs/cypher/indexing.md

 CREATE VECTOR INDEX FOR ()-[e:Call]->() ON (e.summary) OPTIONS {dimension:128, similarityFunction:'euclidean'}
 ```

-Please note when creating a vector index both the vector dimension and similarity function
+Please note, when creating a vector index, both the vector dimension and similarity function
 must be provided.
 At the moment the only supported similarity function is 'euclidean'.

 ## Inserting vectors